 Mobile Business Consulting brings OED's business consulting, financing and problem solving services directly to neighborhood businesses.
 OED will work with the business district organization to conduct outreach to businesses and schedule individual appointments with the consultants.
 Based on identified interests and needs of the businesses, OED will bring the right technical assistance partners to the meeting and small businesses can connect with several providers at the same time and location.

-OED has available a pool of $370,000 for capital improvement projects that enhance business districts.
-Eligible neighborhood business districts include those that have: paid on-street parking; a majority of low-moderate income residents; and/or significant impacts from construction.
-Tier VI projects include design, cost estimating and construction of infrastructure and amenities in parks and in the public right of way.
+OED has $370,000 available for projects that enhance public spaces within business districts.
+Eligible neighborhood business districts include those that have one or more of the following attributes: paid on-street parking; a majority of low-moderate income residents; and/or significant impacts from construction.
+Tier V projects include design, cost estimating, construction and/or activation of improvements and amenities in parks and public right of way.
 Projects are often completed directly by the Seattle Department of Transportation but can also result in a grant to the business district to hire consultants and contractors.

-2017 contracts will be developed in January and fully executed by March 31st.
-Contracts can be back-dated to begin January 1st.
+2018 contracts need to be completed and signed before work is eligible for reimbursement.
+Contracts can be developed immediately after investment notifications in December.
+Contracts can no longer be back-dated.
 The contract will include specific activities, milestones and a budget based on an action plan that is accepted by OED and the district.

 Program RequirementsTarget Area - Business districts need clearly defined geographic boundaries that will be the focus of the work.